Skip to content

 Greek Series: Santorini Sunsets

-So finally, here comes the last part of my photographic journey through Greece in September 2013.
-It all started in Athens, where we found a lively metropole thorn between an ancient and heroic past and a troubled but somewhat forward looking present.
-Then the road trip through the Peloponnes began, which would lead us through places of myths and of nature.
-Later we left mainland Greece and continued our road trip on high sea, heading to the famous Cyclad islands.
-We experienced the young and open island of Mykonos, paid a short visit to the ancient Delos, but the highlight for me was Santorini without a doubt.
-It is such a photogenic island, it almost suspends any belief.
-And beyond being just photogenic, it is truly beautiful.
+So, finally, here comes the last part of my photographic journey through Greece in September 2013.
+It all started in Athens, where we found a lively metropole thorn between an ancient and heroic past and a troubled but somewhat forward-looking present.
+Then, the road trip through the Peloponnese began, leading us through places of myths and nature.
+Later, we left mainland Greece and continued our road trip on the high sea, heading to the famous Cyclad islands.
+We experienced the young and open island of Mykonos and paid a short visit to the ancient Delos, but the highlight for me was Santorini.
+It is such a photogenic island it almost suspends any belief.
+And beyond being just photogenic, it is lovely.
 And the most beautiful thing about it is something I didn’t show you yet.
-The sunsets here are out of this world, as kitschy it may sound.
+The sunsets here are out of this world, as kitschy as they may sound.
 So I think that’s the way to end the series and say goodbye to Greece for now.. by showing you some of my favorite moments on Santorini at sunset.

 test